Manchester Is the Next Cool City

 Located in restored townhouse in the Millyard, Art3 is a retail fine art gallery.

-Cat Alley, the hand-painted meters and Think Outside the Box Utility Box are three interesting projects located around the city.
+Cat Alley, the hand-painted meters and Think Outside the Box Utility Box are three Manchester Arts Commission special projects.
 Cat Alley is located next to Lala’s Hungarian Pastry on Elm Street and features, unsurprisingly, murals of cats painted by different local artists (including Peter Noonan, New Hampshire Magazine’s longtime “Politics” illustrator).
 Local artists also painted the city’s old parking meters, which now collect spare change for nonprofits, and those big, formerly ugly utility boxes.
 Learn more about those and other initiatives here.

 Studio 550, 550 Elm St.